Cordtus/yaci-explorer/DEPLOYMENT_GUIDE.md

 - `transactions_main`: `id`, `height`, `timestamp`, `fee`, `gas_used`, `error`
 - `messages_main`: `id`, `message_index`, `type`, `sender`, `mentions`, `metadata`
 - `events_main`: `id`, `event_index`, `event_type`, `attr_key`, `attr_value`

+These tables can live in any PostgreSQL instance (local Docker, Fly Postgres, managed cloud DB); as long as the Yaci indexer writes to this schema and PostgREST exposes it, the explorer remains unchanged.

 ---